viadee/mateo-camunda-bridge/README.md

 To run test scripts from Camunda you need:

 - A running mateo instance (at least version 3.7.3) or mateo-orchestrator
-- Camunda BPM 7.14 Enterprise Edition or higher
+- Camunda BPM 7.14 or higher

 To design a BPMN model that connects to one or more mateos via the bridge, the following tools are very helpful (but not required):